leukeleu/django-hidp-wagtail/project/docker/README.md

-# Hidp Wagtail Sandbox development using Docker Compose
+# HIdP Wagtail Sandbox development using Docker Compose

 > Note that this is for **development only**, the containers spawned for this project are configured for development ease, not security.